g-jgreen/documentation/content/usage/grafana.md

 # Prerequisites

-To use the Waylay Grafana application you must already have [Grafana](https://grafana.org/) installed and configured.
-If you're unsure about how to do this, please check out the [Grafana installation documentation](http://docs.grafana.org/installation/).

-The minimum supported version is 3.2.0, but we recommend installing the latest version.
+Waylay offers a hosted service that includes the Grafana dashboard and the Waylay plugin.

-We also assume you already have a Waylay account or installation ready to connect to.
+We assume you already have a Waylay account or installation ready to connect to, and have also requested a hosted version of the dashboard.

 # Installation

-Installing the Waylay plugin is easy.
-Simply [download the plugin](https://github.com/waylayio/grafana-plugin/releases/latest) from Github and install it in your Grafana plugin folder (`/var/lib/grafana/plugins` by default).
+The Waylay plugin will be pre-installed on our hosted offering of the Grafana dashboard, no installation is required.

 {{% alert info %}}
-If you are unsure on how to install the plugin, please refer to the [official documentation](http://docs.grafana.org/plugins/installation/).
+Don't have a Grafana dashboard yet?
+Request one by [contacting us](support@waylay.io).
 {{% /alert %}}

 # Configuration